tannerfronk/tannerfronk.github.io/_posts/2021-01-25-Advanced-Git.md

     git checkout -b feature-B

-Checkout can also be used to discard file changes.
+Checkout can also be used to pull specific file versions.

-    git checkout -- <file>
+    git checkout branch -- <file>

-This will cause the specified file to revert back to the last commit involving it.
+This will cause the specified file to change to the version in the commit specified.
 This is a risky command because you cannot retrieve any local changes that are reverted.

 One last notable checkout command is used to changing the HEAD of your branch to a specific commit:

     git checkout <commit>

+It is worth noting when using this command your branch will checkout the commit as a detached HEAD.

 ### Git Revert